Twinkling lights are sure to catch our eye at this time of year. We’re attracted by their shimmer through our neighborhoods and homes.

 Our world often focuses outwardly on appearances, the bigger, the better, the beautiful, the powerful, we love the wow factor and success is often measured by the opinions of people.

-Jesus grew up and lived a total counter cultural lifestyle.
-The King of Heaven’s light burned bright in the way He treated people.
-He valued women, reached out to the poor, welcomed the downtrodden, was merciful, associated with those that earthly kings despised, He comforted, healed, loved and protected.
-When the religious walked around with a holier-than-thou swagger pointing out the sin in others, Jesus embraced the sinner and encouraged them to follow Him and He reprimanded the accusers.
+Jesus lived a counter cultural lifestyle.
+The King of Heaven’s light burned bright in the way he treated people.
+He valued women, reached out to the poor, welcomed the downtrodden, was merciful, associated with those that earthly kings despised, he comforted, healed, loved and protected.
+When the religious walked around with a holier-than-thou swagger pointing out the sin in others, Jesus embraced the sinner, offered them abundant life by encouraging them to follow him and he reprimanded the accusers.

 Those who did believe, spread the light and it kept burning throughout the world until it reached us and now we, who believe, become light carriers and the Light of Christmas keeps on giving…